chainHero/heroes-service/README.md

 cp -r $GOPATH/src/github.com/hyperledger/fabric-sdk-go/test/fixtures ./
 ```

-We can cleanup a little bit to make it more simple.
-We remove the default chaincode, we will made our later.
+We can clean up a little bit to make it more simple.
+We remove the default chaincode, we will make our later.
 We also remove some files used by the test script of the SDK:

 ```
 rm -rf fixtures/{config,src,.env,latest-env.sh}
 ```

+### b.
+Built a Docker compose file

 In order to make it work, we have to edit the docker-composer.yaml file.
-This is the configuration file for docker-compose, it tell what containers need to be created and started and with a custom configuration for each.
-Take you favorite text editor and copy past content from this repository:
+This is the configuration file for docker-compose, it tells what containers need to be created and started and with a custom configuration for each.
+Take your favorite text editor and copy paste content from this repository:

 ```
 vi fixtures/docker-composer.yaml
 ```

 see [fixtures/docker-composer.yaml](fixtures/docker-compose.yaml)

+Now if we use docker-compose we will setup 2 fabric certificate authorities with 1 peer for each.
+Peers will have all roles: ledger, endorer and commiter.
+In addition, an orderer is also created with the `solo` ordering (no consensus is made).

+In our example, one organisation will be the heroes and the other concern people who made request.
+So lets say that peer 0 of the organisation 1 is superman and peer 0 of the organisation 2 is John, a normal citizen.

+### c.
+Test

+*TODO*

+## 5. Build a simple application using SDK

+### a.
+Configuration of the Fabric SDK

 Like we remove the config folder, we need to make a new config file: